-A luncheon for special guests will be held prior to the Installation Ceremony.
-During the luncheon, Buena Vista University faculty will deliver brief, thought-provoking academic presentations, showcasing their specialties in a variety of inspiring topics.
+A luncheon for special guests was held prior to the Installation Ceremony.
+During the luncheon, Buena Vista University faculty delivered brief, thought-provoking academic presentations, showcasing their specialties in a variety of inspiring topics.

 The Joy of Discovery

 Dr. Shawn Stone

 The greatest reward of scientific enquiry is not the uncovering of truth, but the realization that the universe is so much larger than you imagined—as well as your place in it.
 I will share two stories with you.

 Dr. Shawn Stone is a professor of physics and computer science.
 He is finishing his 19th year of teaching at BVU and is currently the chair of faculty senate.

 VIA: Pathways and Purpose - Seeking Meaning; Meeting Self

 I explore four pathways of experience: Via Positiva, the path of learning about self; Via Negativa, the path of letting go; Via Creativa, the path of new exploration; and Via Transformativa, the path of change.